 4-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 Four months is one of the most significant sleep milestones of the first year — and often the most challenging.
 The 4-month sleep regression hits right around now as your baby's sleep architecture permanently matures into adult-like cycles.
 Naps may shorten, nighttime waking may increase, and your previously "good sleeper" may suddenly seem unable to settle.
 This is developmental, not a problem to fix.
+For a complete overview of how this fits into the first year, see our complete baby sleep schedule by age.

 How Much Sleep Does a 4 Months Need?